Theucalyptus/StageIoT/README.md

 See [client.md](doc/client.md.md) for information on how to setup, configure and debug the client software.

 ### Server
-See [server.md](doc/server.md) for informaton about the server's software, how to install, configure and run it.
+See [server.md](doc/server.md) for information about the server's software, how to install, configure and run it.

 ## Benchmarking